TigerMask1/play-bot/PERMISSIONS_DOCUMENTATION.md

 - **ZooAdmin**: Server role for managing bot settings in your specific server (recommended)

 ### Q: Who can activate drops?
 A: Only users with the ZooAdmin role can pay gems to activate drops for non-main servers.
 The main server has unlimited drops.
+Super admins can also grant any server unlimited drops using `!setinfinitedrops on`.

 ### Q: What happens when drops are paused?
 A: Drops auto-pause after 30 uncaught drops to reduce spam.
 Anyone can revive the system by using `!c <code>` - even if they don't own the character in the drop, it will still revive the system.